RPadilla944/MSP432-/Interrupts/Simple Interrupt/readme.md

-This simple code uses the pull down button method  as a interrupt, the MSP432 is counting to infinity in the console and the interrupt will interrupt it 5 times.
+This simple code uses the pull down button method  as a interrupt, the MSP432 is counting to infinity in the console and the button will interrupt the count 5 times.